openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 There are two kinds of *explicit constructor call* statements:

--  *Alternate constructor calls* that begin with the keyword ``this``, and can be prefixed with explicit type arguments (used to call an alternate same-class constructor).
+-  *Alternate constructor calls* that begin with the keyword ``this``, and can be prefixed with explicit type arguments (see :ref:`Type Arguments`) (used to call an alternate same-class constructor).
 -  *Superclass constructor calls* (used to call a constructor from the direct superclass) called *unqualified superclass constructor calls* that begin with the keyword ``super``, and can be prefixed with explicit